lisa-ufersa/django-quickproject/README.md

 Here's a brief description of the key components of the DRF architecture:

-    1. Serializers: Handles data conversion between complex data types and API responses.
+1. **Serializers**: Handles data conversion between complex data types and API responses.

-    2. Views and Viewsets: Manages API request processing and response generation.
+2. **Views and Viewsets**: Manages API request processing and response generation.

-    3. URL Routing: Maps URLs to the appropriate API views or viewsets.
+3. **URL Routing**: Maps URLs to the appropriate API views or viewsets.

-    4. Authentication and Permissions: Ensures API security with various authentication methods and fine-grained access control.
+4. **Authentication and Permissions**: Ensures API security with various authentication methods and fine-grained access control.

-    5. Pagination: Efficiently handles large datasets by configuring API response pagination.
+5. **Pagination**: Efficiently handles large datasets by configuring API response pagination.

-    6. Content Negotiation: Responds with different content types based on client requests.
+6. **Content Negotiation**: Responds with different content types based on client requests.

-    7; Filtering, Searching, and Ordering: Enables data filtering, searching, and ordering for API results.
+7. **Filtering, Searching, and Ordering**: Enables data filtering, searching, and ordering for API results.

-    8. API Versioning: Supports API changes while maintaining backward compatibility for older clients.
+8. **API Versioning**: Supports API changes while maintaining backward compatibility for older clients.

 #### Directory Strucutre

 The directory structure of Django Rest Framework (DRF) is similar to the directory structure of a standard Django project.
 However, DRF introduces some specific directories and files that are essential for building Web APIs.
 Here's a brief description of the main directories you would find in a typical DRF project:

-    Project Root Directory:
+**Project Root Directory**:
-        This is the top-level directory of the DRF project.
+- This is the top-level directory of the DRF project.
-        Contains the main project configuration file, typically named settings.py, where you define project-wide settings.
+- Contains the main project configuration file, typically named settings.py, where you define project-wide settings.
-        Also includes other configuration files like urls.py, which defines the URL patterns for the entire project.
+- Also includes other configuration files like urls.py, which defines the URL patterns for the entire project.

-    App Directories:
+**App Directories**:
-        DRF follows Django's app-based architecture, where each app represents a specific functionality or component of the project.
+- DRF follows Django's app-based architecture, where each app represents a specific functionality or component of the project.
-        Each app typically contains its own models.py, views.py, and serializers.py files.
+- Each app typically contains its own models.py, views.py, and serializers.py files.
-        The models.py file defines the data models for the app.
+- The models.py file defines the data models for the app.
-        The views.py file contains the views and viewsets for handling API requests and responses.
+- The views.py file contains the views and viewsets for handling API requests and responses.
-        The serializers.py file defines the serializers for converting data between complex data types and API responses.
+- The serializers.py file defines the serializers for converting data between complex data types and API responses.

 Example:

 project_root/
 |-- django_quickproject/